Skip to main content

 A tortilla press is simply two flat surfaces joined together by a handle.
 When the press is closed, the handle exerts pressure onto the plates, transforming a round dough ball into a flat disc.
 These presses can be made from anything, but traditional Mexican presses are made with wood.

 The wooden models are rarely round, and their bulk can make them awkward and cumbersome to use.
-Cast iron presses are another great option, with the same heft of wood but a significantly smaller profile.
-You’ll also find aluminum and plastic presses, which are lightweight but require more force to use.
+Cast iron models are another great option, with the same heft of wood but a significantly smaller profile.
+You’ll also find aluminum, stainless steel, and plastic presses, which are lightweight but require more force to use.

 There are also electric models designed to cook and press the tortillas in one fell swoop.
 We’ve found that these gadgets rarely create restaurant-quality tortillas as they’re also designed to make everything from flatbreads to pancakes.
 So, we focused on the manual models and cooked each tortilla on pre-heated cast-iron cookware.